Name: Dale Aden Tatham James

 Favorite Games: Legend of Zelda: Ocarina of Time (1998) / Final Fantasy IX (2000) / Deus Ex: Human Revolution (2011) / The Elder Scrolls: Skyrim (2012)

-Favorite Songs: Fire in the Sky (Ozzy Osbourne) / Bittersweet Symphony (Verve) / Weather With You (Crowded House) / Dusk (Anathema) / Hurt (Johnny Cash) /
+Favorite Songs: Fire in the Sky (Ozzy Osbourne) / Bittersweet Symphony (Verve) / Weather With You (Crowded House) / Dusk (Anathema) / The Man Comes Around (Johnny Cash) / Saturn (Sleeping At Last) / Dasvidanya (The Feelers)

-I’m a 27 year old guy who loves his films, his games, his stories, his history, but above all his family.
-I’ve traveled a lot so far and intend to keep on travelling to places I’ve yet to experience.
-I’ve recently graduated with honors from the University of Exeter, located in the south-western region of England, and am on something of a working gap year.
+I’m a 28 year old guy who loves his films, his games, his stories, his history, but above all his family.
+I’ve traveled a lot so far and intend to keep on traveling to places I’ve yet to experience.
+I’ve recently graduated with a Master’s degree from the University of Exeter, located in the south-western region of England, and am currently working in Blenheim back in New Zealand.
 I chose to study history because I feel it encompasses all aspects of life, it’s the study of evolution, of society, and of humanity.
-That and it helps me better understand the places I visit and plan on visiting doesn’t hurt either.
+That, and it helps me better understand the places I visit and plan on visiting doesn’t hurt either.

-I am in the relative closing months of my Master of Arts degree in History, which I returned to the UK to complete.
 Following my diagnosis of High-Functioning Autism (HFA) last year I became inspired to write my postgraduate dissertation on the concept of Neurodiversity and how said concept has evolved through the centuries.
-I upload all of the coursework I complete for you all to read and I am hoping to return to writing about current events and media in the near future, preferably when my schedule loosens up.
+I upload all of the coursework I complete for you all to read and I am hoping to return to writing about current events and media in the near future, preferably when my schedule loosens up… which it soon will!